 Plus, adding chocolate is always a good idea in my book. 🙂

-The great thing about biscotti is that they keep in an airtight container for up to 3 weeks.
+The great thing about this cranberry orange biscotti recipe is that they keep in an airtight container for up to 3 weeks.
 This way, you’ll have them on hand to enjoy with some tea for quite some time, and they make great gifts as well.

 Next time you want to relax and unwind or enjoy tea with a friend, tea proudly with Bigelow Tea!
 How will you tea proudly?